BlauGroup/RNMC/README.md

 <img src="./logo.png">

 Reaction Network Monte Carlo (RNMC) is a collection of programs for Monte Carlo simulation of statistical mechanical systems heavily inspired by [SPPARKS](https://spparks.sandia.gov/).
 RNMC is designed to run large numbers of simulations of a fixed system in parallel.
 The project currently consists of three parts:
-- `core` : Core code shared by all simulators, for example IO, threading logic and model indipendent simulation logic.
+- `core` : Core code shared by all simulators, for example IO, threading logic and model independent simulation logic.
 - `GMC` : Implementation of Gillespie's next reaction simulator.
 GMC is able to run simulations of reaction networks with hundreds of millions of reactions, even when the number of species is small.
 - `NPMC` : A 3D statistical field theory simulator which supports one and two site interactions.
 Useful for simulating nano particles.